 The Qualityze understands this and that’s why it’s close-loop EQMS is having an integrated approach for managing all aspects of QMS in an automotive company to deal with it effectively.

-For example, Qualityze’s Audit Management Module with a quite user friendly interface can help an automotive company to create audit checklists against desired auditing standard (such as IATF 16949/VDA/QMS/Supplier audit etc.) with required scoring system, which can be then linked to various “Type” of audits to create various “Audit Program” based on different audit ‘types’.
+For example, Qualityze’s Audit Management System Module with a quite user friendly interface can help an automotive company to create audit checklists against desired auditing standard (such as IATF 16949/VDA/QMS/Supplier audit etc.) with required scoring system, which can be then linked to various “Type” of audits to create various “Audit Program” based on different audit ‘types’.

 Thereafter executing planned (and also ad-hoc) audits and report audit observations to be actioned through a systematic action plan (CAPA) in a closed loop manner.